Wintermute0110/Wintermute0110.github.io/LKESG/Linux-installation-and-configuration.md

  * Wireless interface is not autodetected in the installation program.

- * In the **Guided storage configuration** select **Use an entire disk** and leave the defaults.
+ * In the **Guided storage configuration** screen select **Use an entire disk** and leave the defaults.
 By default the server installation creates a small `/boot/efi/` partition and then another big parition to be mounted as root with `ext4` filesystem.
 No swap partition is created.

  * In the **Profile setup** screen, type **Kodi** as **Your name**, **htpc** as your server's name, **kodi** as your user name, and choose a simple password such as **linux**.